Malaria is a parasitic infection of the red blood cells. It is acquired via the bite of female Anopheles mosquitoes.

 - Generalised flu symptoms

-If you think you have malaria
+If you think you have malaria:

 Remember that patients may develop malaria despite having taken all reasonable care with both personal protection against mosquito bites and prophylactic drugs.
-The disease may present many weeks or months after exposure.
-If you feel you may have malaria it is essential that you attend for detailed medical examination as soon as possible.
-Ensure that the medical staff realize your history of international travel to a risk region, either just recently or in the distant past.
+The disease may present many weeks after exposure.
+If you feel you may have malaria it is essential that you undergo a thorough medical examination and malaria blood smear as soon as possible.
+Ensure that the medical staff consider your history of international travel to risk areas, recently or in the distant past.
 If you return from overseas and experience fevers, sweating, shivering, aches and pains and other flu like symptoms you should seek medical advice as soon as possible.
 Malaria can be a serious disease if left untreated.
 It is wiser to assume you have malaria until proven otherwise.